MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

    > The **Data Classification Service** inspection method is only available for the **Control file download (with inspection)** option.

 1. Determine whether the **Data Classification Service** feature is available in your [region](dcs-inspection.md).
-    1. If the feature is not available in your region, use the **Built-in DLP** inspection method.
+    1. If the feature isn't available in your region, use the **Built-in DLP** inspection method.
     1. If the feature is available in your region but you still can't see the **Data Classification Service** inspection method, open a [support ticket](support-and-ts.md).

 #### Cannot choose Action: Protect

 In session policies, when using the **Control file download (with inspection)** session control type, in addition to the **Monitor** and **Block** actions, you can specify the **Protect** action.
 This action enables you to permit file downloads with the option to encrypt or apply permissions to the file based on conditions, content inspection, or both.
-If the **Protect** action is not available, use the following steps to investigate the issue.
+If the **Protect** action isn't available, use the following steps to investigate the issue.

 **Recommended steps**

-1. If the **Protect** action is not available or is greyed out, verify that you have the Azure Information Protection (AIP) Premium P1 license.
+1. If the **Protect** action isn't available or is greyed out, verify that you have the Azure Information Protection (AIP) Premium P1 license.
 For more information, see [Microsoft Information Protection integration](azip-integration.md).
 1. If the **Protect** action is available, but aren't seeing the appropriate labels.
     1. In Defender for Cloud Apps, in the menu bar, click the settings cog, select **Microsoft Information Protection**, and verify that the integration is enabled.
     1. For Office labels, in the AIP portal, make sure **Unified Labeling** is selected.